An immense diversity of landscapes

 Heading south

-To the south, on the Atlantic Ocean side, a green coastal strip runs along the coast, then gives way to the semi-arid and stony plains of the Cederberg.
-They are covered, under the effect of the spring rains, with a magnificent carpet of flowers.
-The southern area gives way to short mountain ranges, whose peaks often exceed 2,000 m in altitude, such as the Swartberg or the Langeberg.
+To the south, on the Atlantic Ocean side, a green coastal strip runs along the coast, before giving way to the semi-arid, stony plains of the Cederberg.
+The spring rains cover them with a magnificent carpet of flowers.
+The southern zone gives way to short mountain ranges, whose peaks often exceed 2,000 m in altitude, such as the Swartberg and Langeberg.
 These rocky bars separate the Greater Karoo from the Lesser Karoo, which extends to the heights of the Cape region.
-The Cape is home to the famous Table Mountain or the magnificent Cape of Good Hope, these incredible mountains that look out over the Indian Ocean on one side and the Atlantic on the other.
-The Indian coast is made up of the Overberg from Cape Agulhas, then the Garden Route which owes its name to its numerous forests and swampy groves.
+Cape Town is home to the famous Table Mountain and the magnificent Cape of Good Hope, incredible mountains that look out over the Atlantic Ocean.
+The Indian coast is made up of the Overberg from Cape Agulhas onwards, and the Garden Route, which owes its name to its many forests and swampy hedgerows.

 In the Southeast Tropics